 Better candidate experience

-Through interacting with a variety of employees, candidates feel more connected with the teams they’re about to join including culture, managerial styles, expectations, benefits, and what success looks like.
+By interacting with a variety of potential co-workers, candidates feel more connected with the teams they’re about to join including culture, managerial styles, expectations, benefits, and what success looks like.

 “Team interviews feel inviting and engaging to a candidate,” says Hollie Castro, Chief People Officer at Miro, “Creating an individual experience for the candidate by building a relationship with them to understand their personal situation is key.”